A customer may place two separate orders that need to ship to the same address. In these cases, you can utilize the Merge Order feature.

-- In Awaiting Fulfillment, select the orders from the SAME sales channel you’d like to merge
+- In Awaiting Fulfillment, select the orders from the SAME sales channel to merge.

-- The primary order will be the address we save
+- The primary order will be the address saved.

-- Additionally, the primary order date will be the date saved for the merged order
+- The primary order date will be the date saved for the merged order.

 - Example: two orders are placed.
 One on Sunday and another on Monday.

-- You will find the newly merged order in the Awaiting Fulfillment filter
+- The newly merged order is in the Awaiting Fulfillment filter.

 - Magento 2